Median voter theorem: Relation between the median in all directions and the geometric median

 Whenever a unique omnidirectional median exists, it determines the result of Condorcet voting methods.
-At the same time the geometric median can be identified as the ideal winner of a ranked preference election (see Comparison of electoral systems).
+At the same time the geometric median can arguably be identified as the ideal winner of a ranked preference election.
 It is therefore important to know the relationship between the two.
 In fact whenever a median in all directions exists (at least for the case of discrete distributions), it coincides with the geometric median.